sagemath/sagewiki_to_gh-2022-10-10/sd2-topics.md

    suite was available (beyond the "sage -testall").
 Something like a short list of tasks to check that the Notebook is working properly, for example.
    If a single person is installing, then sage-suport is fine.
-If a college or organization is installing or using SAGE for somethign, a Foundation might be more appropriate.
+If a college or organization is installing or using SAGE for something, a Foundation might be more appropriate.

    3. Funding for using SAGE in teaching could go through the SAGE foundation.